Navigation

 Haunted Meals At The Greenville Snuffer’s

-This tasty restaurant in Lower Greenville was rebuilt on the site of a grisly murder from the 1970s, where a biker was shot and killed.
+This tasty restaurant in Lower Greenville was rebuilt on the site of a grisly murder from the 1970s, when a biker was shot and killed.
 That’s surely not going to ruffle any undead spirits, right?
 Next time you pig out on some delicious homemade chili, consider there may be a spirit eyeing your meal.
 Maybe some creative filmmakers want to cook up some scares?